Plumpton, New South Wales

-Plumpton is located 45 kilometres west of the Sydney central business district, in the local government area of the City of Blacktown and is part of the Greater Western Sydney region.
+Plumpton is a western suburb of Sydney.
+It is located 45 km west of the Sydney central business district, in the local government area of the City of Blacktown.
+In 2021, the population was 10,070.
+As shown in the 2021 Australian census, Plumpton is a very multicultural area, with 55.3% of residents born overseas, including a high population of Filipinos.

 History

-Following European settlement of Australia in 1788, attempts were made to integrate Indigenous Australians into the European culture.
-As significant land grants had been made around Prospect, a 'Native Institute' – which came to be known as 'Black's Town' – was built early in the 1820s around the Plumpton area, at the intersection of Rooty Hill Road and Richmond Road.
-The 'School for Aboriginal Children' was relocated to this institution in 1823, however by 1833 it had been abandoned.
+Following European settlement of Australia in 1788, attempts were made to integrate Aboriginal Australians into the European culture.
+As significant land grants had been made around Prospect, a "Native Institute" – which came to be known as "Black's Town" – was built early in the 1820s around the Plumpton area, at the intersection of Rooty Hill Road and Richmond Road.
+The School for Aboriginal Children was relocated to this institution in 1823; however by 1833 it had been abandoned.

-In the short time it existed, 'Black's Town' stamped its name on the road from Prospect to the institution.
+In the short time it existed, "Black's Town" stamped its name on the road from Prospect to the institution.
 The railway station was named for the road and the settlement around Blacktown railway station and the whole district became known as Blacktown.

 Walter Lamb (1825–1906) established a cannery, fruit preserving works and a coursing (greyhound racing) track on his property Woodstock.
 The area was initially known as Woodstock, but when a post office was established in 1889, there was confusion over this Woodstock and a railway station on the Blayney-Harden line, also called Woodstock.
 Coursing in England was conducted at Plumpton, so that name replaced Woodstock.